 Adult Student.com, 4th EditionCompanion web site to The Adult Student's Guide to Survival and Success

+II.
 ADVISING LIST SERVES AND ONLINE JOURNALS

 Non-Traditional Student Advising Listserv List

 If you work with adult/non-traditional students or have an interest in adult/non-traditional student issues, you have the opportunity to access an email list called NONTRAD.
 By accessing NONTRAD you can connect with professionals and students worldwide.
 You'll be able to pose questions, exchange ideas and concerns and compare programs.